labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 And a lot of things depends on nom.

-So in order to package gpgme we can choose one of three different strategies:
+So in order to package `static_assertions` so that we can package `gpgme` we can choose one of three different strategies:

 1. Package both versions of `static_assertions`
 2. Upgrade `lexical-core`, `nom` and everything `nom` depends on to newer versions